ekorsak-deutsch/CIDM6330/Assignment 5/readme.md

 This application has been enhanced with Celery and Redis to provide asynchronous task processing capabilities.
 It builds upon the Django and Django Ninja implementation from Assignment 4, adding the ability to generate comprehensive PDF reports of email forwarding rules.

+## Domain-Driven Design

+This project follows Domain-Driven Design (DDD) principles to ensure a shared understanding between technical and business stakeholders.
+A comprehensive domain glossary has been created to establish a ubiquitous language.

+### Domain Glossary

+The `domain_glossary.md` file contains the official terminology used throughout the application.
+This glossary:

+- Defines all key domain concepts precisely
+- Establishes relationships between concepts
+- Provides examples to aid understanding
+- Serves as the single source of truth for domain language

+Refer to this glossary when discussing features, writing documentation, or implementing code to ensure consistent use of domain terminology across the entire project.

 ## Core Functionality

 The main focus of this application is providing an API that allows administrators to: